 The gas mode is assigned to the electron impact storage ion source and analyzes initially neutral particles.
-During the storage period up to 10^5 ions will be accumulated in the ion source and released by an extraction pulse firing into the TOF analyzer section.
-The data acquisition system has to be able to record the detector signal proportional to the number of incoming ions The data acquisition system has to be able to record the number of incoming ions.
+During the storage period up to $10^5$ ions will be accumulated in the ion source and released by an extraction pulse firing into the TOF analyzer section.
+The data acquisition system has to be able to record the detector signal proportional to the number of incoming ions The data acquisition system has to be able to record the detector signal proportional to the detector signal proportional to the number of incoming ions.
 In flight, the gas mode signal is processed with the Equivalent Time Sampling (ETS), which is described below.